What Have We Been Doing During The COVID-19 Pandemic?

 Even as I am sitting down to write this, I’m not sure what to say or how to say it.
-I’m sure like many of you, my thoughts are extra scattered, sometimes positive, sometimes negative, mostly confusing and feeling like I’m living another life than I had just a few weeks ago.
+I’m sure like many of you, my thoughts are extra scattered, sometimes positive, sometimes negative, and most confusing, and feeling like I’m living another life than I had just a few weeks ago.

 This is similar to that post in that it is for me… for me to have as a record of my thoughts and feelings during the COVID-19 pandemic.
 At the same time, I figured I could just share it here on the chance it may resonate with you.